The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-protocol.md

 # THE COMMANDS FILE

-All commands have their arguments encoded as follows: All characters outside the range 33 to 126 ASCII, as well as the characters \"%\",
-\"\\\", \"\'\" and double-quote, are replaced by a percent sign followed by two hex digits specifying the character\'s numerical value.
+All commands have their arguments encoded as follows: All characters outside the range 33 to 126 ASCII, as well as the characters "%", "", "'" and double-quote, are replaced by a percent sign followed by two hex digits specifying the character's numerical value.
 The filter must un-escape the arguments when it reads the COMMANDS file.

 The commands from the C to Perl filters are: